Learn the irregular singular and plural of the following IRREGULAR NOUNS in Italian and the appropriate definite articles.

 IL | Greco | I | Greci |

-11. Feminine nouns ending in – ca and – ga in the singular change their ending in – che and – ghe in the plural.
+Some feminine nouns ending in –ca and –ga change their ending in –che and –ghe in the plural.

 L’ | Amica | Le | Amiche |